HaroldSaenz87/Movies/README.md

 # Movies

-Search for Movies using The Movie Database Api Add/remove movies from your favorites
+Search for Movies using The Movie Database Api.

+Add/remove movies from your favorites